 Step 1: Print and cut out my free snowman printable.

-Ok.
-So, if you want to free hand the snowman, I am totally behind you 100%, but if you want a little help, you can print off the snowman here.
-(Get the password at the bottom of the page) For a 16×20 canvas you will need to print off a 11×14 print.
+For a 16×20 canvas you will need to print off an 11×14 print.
 If you are using a smaller canvas, you can adjust the paper size.
 In most .pdf readers, you can select your paper size on the print option and click “fit” to adjust the printable.

 After you print out the snowman, use a scissors to cut it out.

-Step 2: Trace the snowman and add detail.
+Step 2: Trace the template and add detail.

-Position your snowman to the right of the canvas.
-Take a pencil and trace around the snowman LIGHTLY!
+Take a pencil and trace around your template LIGHTLY!
 You want to be able to erase the pencil marking if you make a mistake.

 When you have finished drawing the outline of your snowman, move the template off and start adding the details in pencil.
 We will be moving to permanent markers soon, so you want to have an idea of where you are marking before you get carried away.

-Step 3: Color in your snowman with permanent markers.
+Step 3: Color in your template with permanent markers.

 This is the fun part, so don’t be shy. 🙂

-Step 4: Trace the letters onto your canvas and color them.
+Step 4: Optional-Trace letters onto your canvas and color them.

-Use the straight edge to draw straight lines on your canvas to guide your lettering and keep your words straight.
+If you are following my snowman lighted canvas pattern, it’s time to add your lettering.
+Use a ruler to draw straight lines on your canvas to guide your lettering and keep your words straight.
 Use stencils or other lettering templates to trace the letters along your lines.
-I ended up using magnet letters that I had at home, because I liked the size.
+I ended up using magnet letters that I had at home, because I liked the size and shape.

 Color the letters in.
 I used a black marker for the text and filled the center of “MUG” with silver to make it stand out, but again, this is totally up to your creativity.